 Unfortunately, this set has a serious problem - the support skill which you have to use to activate your damage and toughness bonuses is Falling Sword.
 There's exactly one thing that is good about this skill - it looks cool.
 Other than that it does nothing.
 Damage is completely irrelevant, despite 1,000% increase from the Seeker of the Light(6)Bonus.
 None of the runes provide any meaningful utility.
 And while it is a teleport skill, the animation is so slow that it is barely faster than walking.

-On current patch Seeker of the LightBlessed Hammer Crusader is completely outclassed by either Heavens's Fury Crusader or Fist of the Heavens Crusader in every imaginable scenario.
-The only reason to play this build right now is if you want to conquer Seeker of the Light leaderboards this is (the only) build to do it!
+On the current patch Seeker of the LightBlessed Hammer Crusader is completely outclassed by either Heaven's Fury Crusader or Fist of the Heavens Crusader in pushing and in farming.
+But if you want to conquer Seeker of the Light leaderboards this is (the only) build to do it!

-High attack speed ✔ Can kill any Rift Guardian ✔ A LOT of hammers everywhere ✔ Can grab a tea during Falling Sword cast ✔
+High Attack Speed ✔ Straightforward Mechanics ✔ A LOT of Hammers Everywhere ✔ Can Grab a Tea during Falling Sword ✔

 Seeker of the Light set provides 50% damage reduction, 12,000% Blessed Hammer damage increase and also lets us reset cooldowns of Falling Sword and Provoke extremely fast.

 Captain Crimson's Trimmings set gives around 60% DPS, 28%-65% damage reduction and 20% Cooldown Reduction.

 Ring of Royal Grandeur allows us to get full bonuses from both sets.

 Hammer Jammers increase Blessed Hammer damage by 400%.

 Faithful Memory increases Blessed Hammer damage by up to 800%.